story645/proposal/notes/plan.md

 * array of distributions, spreadsheet of distributions
 * dataset is a sampler that at draw time draws 10,000 datasets https://gist.github.com/tacaswell/95177903175dbc28be5353b4a0e5118f

+####

+- data space - transformations of data to data - tables/ data cubes
+- what